austinmoffa/fPlan/README.md

 ## What is this?
 fPlan is a really quick implementation of a space planning interface.
 Basically if you have an svg map and you want to put some dots that correlate to people onto that map, this will do that.
 If you want anything more complex feel free to alter the code to fit your needs.
+It also handles basic scheduling - so if, for instance, someone only uses a seat on Monday you can set that and assign someone else the other 4 days of the week.

 I'm putting this out there because I've found need to make nearly this same project twice now and never again!